![]() Aero-Horsepower & Drag Loss Calculator Early Aero Joe Petrali

 steering neck height.
 Met his son but not Burt.
 Very

-narrrow, large sail area, long w/ tail for stability.
-Bill
+narrow, large sail area, long w/ tail for stability.

 Caputo (severely Injured)